Bicycle locker

-A bicycle locker or bike box is a locker or box in which up to 2 bicycles can be placed and locked.
+A bicycle locker or bike box is a locker or box in which bicycles can be placed and locked, usually 1 or 2 per locker.
 They are usually provided at places where numerous cyclists need bike parking for extended times (such as during the working day), yet where the bikes might otherwise get damaged or stolen (such as at public bus terminals).

 Bicycle lockers are considered the highest standard of bike safety (better than locked compounds or simple bike stands) because they prevent theft, shelter bicycles from the weather, and deter casual vandalism.

 Shapes

 Lockers are usually either rectangular boxes or formed as triangles where the handlebars of the bicycle are on the wide side of the triangle.
 Bicycle lockers can support up to 2 bicycles by having a diagonal partition allowing for dual-sided access.
 Triangle wedged shaped lockers can also be combined to form a rectangular box with two individual lockers facing back to back.
 They can also be arranged in a circular pattern around a center point or fanning out from a corner.
 Some lockers can also be installed in a straight line standing shoulder to shoulder.
 Some rarer types are either upright like school lockers (which requires the bicycle to be suspended from a hook inside) or are stacked twice high, with some attendant difficulties in inserting and removing bikes in the top row.

 Bike Lockers are usually built with solid sides to protect against weather, vandalism, and theft.
 However, problems encountered with this approach (such as being used by homeless people as sleepouts, or for the storage of things other than bicycles) have led to newer designs which incorporate windows or grilles through which inspection staff can see inside.